 Explain the product, not the technology.
 Phantom's early brand worked because it told you what you could do, not how it worked under the hood.
 Uniswap's interface stripped away the complexity.
 The brands that grow are the ones that make onchain feel normal, not special.

 Brands that could exist outside Web3.
 This is our litmus test.
 If your brand only makes sense within crypto, it's too narrow.
-The strongest Web3 brands, Coinbase, Phantom, Circle, look like they belong in the broader technology landscape.
+The strongest Web3 brands - Coinbase, Phantom, Circle - look like they belong in the broader technology space.
 They happen to be building onchain.
 That's a feature, not their entire personality.

 Clarity over cleverness.
 We've seen too many Web3 brands try to be mysterious.
 Abstract logos, vague taglines, websites that require prior knowledge to understand.
 The companies winning right now are the ones that communicate simply.
 What is it.
 Who is it for.
 Why should you care.
 Three questions, answered immediately.